CharlyJazz/GraphQL-Medium-Clone/README.md

 ## Built With
 * Ruby on Rails - Web application framework base on Model-View-Controller (MVC) pattern.
+* Graphql - Query language for APIs

+## You can build your own front end, some ideas:
 * React -  JavaScript library for building user interfaces
-* Graphql - Query language for APIs
-* Apollo - Get everything you need from Graphl.
+* Apollo - Get everything you need from Graphql.
+* React Native - Cross platform mobile framework
+* Angular, Vanilla JS, Electroc, I dont know dude, wharever :) :star:

 ## Project Status

-Check the current status on our waffle boards [here](https://waffle.io/CharlyJazz/Rails-Graphql-React-Apollo)
+Backend ready to use, tested.
+But you can improve this, some ideas:

+* Cache Strategies
+* Send emails for events like register, recover password.